-If installed, the cockpit cover normally installs over the windshield and snaps to the deck.
+If installed, the cockpit cover installs over the windshield and snaps to the deck.
 The cockpit cover is meant to protect the cockpit of the boat from weather elements.
 The cockpit cover is not to be used for towing purposes.
+Note that on the bow end of the cockpit cover, there may be a velcro strip used to attach to the bow cover.

+This strip can be used to align the covers with your boat.
+Line up the Velcro edge with the windshield.
 Ensure the center windshield is in the closed position.
 Start snapping the cover to the deck by use of the eyelet snaps, starting at the bow and working aft.
 Continue snapping the cockpit cover to the deck snaps.
 When you reach the rear corner, leave enough room for an exit point.
 Notice in the middle underside of your cover, you may find an area of reinforced canvas with an eyelet snap.
 This snap connects to a cockpit cover pole.
 This pole is adjustable, and by opening the lock, the pole can telescope out to the desired length.
 This pole should push the canvas up when standing straight up on its rubber enclosed foot.
 Again, the purpose is to shed water off of the top.

-The cockpit cover should be rolled up for storage inside the ski locker when towing or storing your boat.
+The cockpit cover and bow cover should be rolled up for storage inside the ski locker when towing or storing your boat.
 This canvas should not be used while the engines are running.
+If your vessel is fitted with the PowerTower it may feature a whitei top upgrade which covers the tower for increased resistance to water and leakage.